aryklein/docs/puppet/cheat-sheet.rst

 Resource Types
 --------------

+Puppet code is composed primarily of resource declarations.
+A resource describes something about the state of the system, such as a certain user or file should exist, or a package should be installed.

-Resource Types are single units of configuration composed by:
+Resource types are single units of configuration composed by:
 - A type (package, service, file, user, mount, exec ...)
 - A title (how is called and referred)
 - Zero or more arguments

 ::

-    type { 'title':
+    resource_type { 'title':
-      argument  => value,
+      attribute  => value,
-      other_arg => value,
+      other_attribute => value,
     }

-Example for a file resource type:
+Example of a resource is:

 ::